 Venous stasis describes the slowing of venous blood flow as blood returns from the foot to the heart.
-This slowing is causes by incompetant veins.
-The inability of blood to flow effectively up the leg result in chronic swelling of the lower leg (venous hypertension) and a visible change in the skin called venous stasis dermatitis.
+This slowing caused by incompetent veins.
+The inability of blood to flow effectively up the leg results in chronic swelling of the lower leg (venous hypertension) and a visible change in the skin called venous stasis dermatitis.
 As the duration of edema continues, stasis dermatitis will worsen with eczematization of the leg.
 Eczematization is the thickening of the skin with lichenification.
 Lichenification describes crusting and layering of the skin that occurs when the normal exfoliative properties of the skin are disrupted by chronic swelling.
-In this stage of stasis dermatitis, oozing, scaling and deep pigmentation changes in the skin may become apparent.
-The skin and deeper tissues of the lower leg will also become indurated (firm).
+In this stage of stasis dermatitis, oozing, scaling, and deep pigmentation changes in the skin may become apparent.
+The skin and deeper tissues of the lower leg will also become indurated (firm.)

 Causes and contributing factors

 Factors that can contribute to the early onset of stasis dermatitis include obesity, inactivity, venous injury, dependency (lower than the heart) of the leg and infection of the leg.
-The primary contributing cause of stasis dermatitis is valvular incompentency of the veins of the leg resulting in chronic edema (swelling).
+The primary contributing cause of stasis dermatitis is valvular incompetency of the veins of the leg resulting in chronic edema (swelling.)